vivocha/appointments-scheduler-docs/README.md

 }
 ```

+Where:

-`total`: total number of the appointments.
-Is the sum of the completed and ongoing appointments.
+`total`: total number of the appointments set in the given interval.
+It is the sum of the completed and the ongoing appointments.

 `completed`: total number of the completed appointments.
-Completed appointments include cancelled appointments too.
+Completed appointments include cancelled appointments, too.

-`cancelled`: an object that contains cancelled appointments by customers and by agents and their sum (`total`).
-A cancelled appointment is a completed appointment with details about the cancellation.
+`cancelled`: an object that contains stats aboyt cancelled appointments, by customers and/or by agents and their sum (`total`).
+A cancelled appointment is a also a completed appointment, with details about the cancellation.

-`ongoing`: ongoing appointments.
-It is be the difference between the number of total appointments and number of completed appointments.
+`ongoing`: ongoing appointments; In other words: Appointments set that aren't completed.
+Or, the difference between the number of total appointments and the number of completed ones.

 ## Interaction Engine Blocks